UPDATE: Please take the time to read our announcement. Ristorante Café Arena is open as normal.

 We are a charity

-Roundhouse Birmingham is an independent charity making this beautiful old building self-sustaining by giving it a new purpose.
-When you buy a ticket for one of our tours, purchase something in our gift shop, become one of our tenants, or make a donation, you’re directly helping to support the future of the Roundhouse, enabling our work with the local community.
+Roundhouse Birmingham is an independent charity with the aim of making this beautiful old building self-sustaining by giving it a new purpose.
+When you buy a ticket for one of our tours, purchase something in our gift shop or become one of our tenants, you’re directly helping to support the future of the Roundhouse, enabling our work with the local community.
+Roundhouse charity number – 1169232

 Yellow and black Roundhouse smiley face symbol